jthomp/stalker/README.md

 Thanks for checking out STalker!

-STalker is inspired by one of my favorite programs from the old days, Shit Talker by Jaundice.
+STalker is inspired by one of my favorite programs from the early 2000s, Shit Talker by Jaundice.

 The idea was to make it very close to the original (v1.2) with a few added touches.
 I hope you enjoy using it.

 See CHANGELOG.txt for information about changes and new versions.

-If you have any questions and/or concerns, feel free to reach out to me on Twitter @jthomp.
+If you have any questions and/or concerns, feel free to reach out to me on Twitter @antillian_.